 Anarchy Brew Co - Flat Out - IPA - New England ABV 4.5%

 Anarchy Brew Co - Blonde Star - Blonde Ale ABV 4.1%

 The Consett Ale Works - Red Dust - Red Ale - American Amber / Red ABV 4.5%

 John Smith's, Moretti, Amstel, Hop House 13 Lager and Guinness Cold also on tap.

 Strongbow Dark Fruit cider also available.

-There is also a good range of cocktails and spirits on offer.
+There is also a good selection of cocktails and spirits on offer.

 Vegan meals served.

 Sunday kitchen from 12pm - 5pm with starters & sides £5.00,

 desserts £5.00 each,